The Black Presence in the Bible: Uncovering the Hidden Ones

 Studying the black presence in the Bible can open the door to discussions about racial justice and dispel the myth that the Bible is the "white man's book."
 It is this myth that has kept many people of color from the gospel.
 By whitewashing the Bible, we prevent future generations from experiencing the beauty of the biblical text.
 Black people should know that they have always played a central role in God’s plan for humanity and were not an afterthought of the creator.

-I would challenge you this Lent, as we reflect on the sacrifice Yahshua made for us to ask yourself if it was proven that he was black, would this change your devotion to him?
+As we reflect on the sacrifice Yahshua made for us, I would challenge you to ask yourself: if it was proven that he was black, would this change your devotion to him?

 Editor's NoteIf excerpting any of this article, please provide link and credit to Onleilove Alston.